Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Pa'ku

-You can cast the *wind walk* spell once and regain the ability to cast it again when three days have passed.
+You can cast the *wind walk* spell once, without requiring any material components, and regain the ability to cast it again when three days have passed.

 #### Blessing of Quetz'lun

 You have advantage on saving throws against spells and other magical effects.

-\pagebreakNum

 #### Blessing of Rezan